jeremyolu/Inspector/README.md

 # Inspector

-A C# console application allowing users to search for various social network sites based on a specified username.
+A C# terminal application allowing users to search for various social network sites based on a specified username.

 # Usage